PLEASE NOTE: THESE REGULATIONS ARE STILL SUBJECT TO CHANGE.

 Any breaches of rules should be reported to the Deputy Returning Officer on firstname.lastname@example.org.

-If you witness physical campaigning please indicate the specific time, date and location, to assist with the investigation.
+If you witness a breach of campaigning please indicate the specific time, date and location, to assist with the investigation.
+Complaints will be accepted up until 1 hour after the close of voting.

 What happens if the rules are broken?